What are Selling Expenses?

 Conclusion

 Selling expense is one of the significant expenses in the income statement.
 It is one of the essential expenses, especially in the FMCG industry, where competition is very high.
-However, proper management of selling expenses can help an organization to increase its profitability.
-If they are showing an increasing trend, but sales are not growing, then it will show that the company is not operating efficiently.
+However, proper management of selling expenses can help an organization increase its profitability.
+If they are showing an increasing trend, but sales are not growing, it will show that the company is not operating efficiently.
 Or they are maybe struggling to sell their products or services.
 So they either need to invest money in distinguishing their products to increase the sale or need to improve the service quality.